MKTHEPLUGG/edge-cloud/docs/setup/hardware/storage/armbian/rock5a/configure-ssd-boot-device.md

       - Extract the current device tree as mentioned earlier:
         ```bash
         dtc -I dtb -O dts -o extracted.dts /boot/<active-dtb>.dtb
+        # in this file you can see which dtb is being used
+        cat /boot/armbianEnv.txt
         ```
       - **Check the SPI Node**: Look for nodes related to the SPI controller, particularly for entries like `spi@feb20000` or any other relevant SPI bus for the Rockchip platform.
 Ensure the node is marked as `status = "okay"` and has the correct configuration for chip select lines, clocks, and pins.
       - If you find that the SPI node is not enabled or misconfigured, modify it, recompile it, and apply it as described previously.